Subcontinental lithospheric mantle: Archaean continental lithospheric mantle

 Archaean lithospheric mantle is strongly depleted in fertile melt indicators such as CaO and Al_{2}O_{3}.
-This depletion in major-elements should then be consequence of the Archaean lithosphere's formation.
-Trace-elements are abundant in Archaean lithosphere relative to MORB (which samples modern upper mantle) and have been sampled by Re-Os isotope dating of peridotites and ophiolites.
+This depletion in major elements should then be a consequence of the Archaean lithosphere's formation.
+Trace-elements are abundant in the Archaean lithosphere relative to MORB (which samples the modern upper mantle) and have been sampled by Re-Os isotope dating of peridotites and ophiolites.

-The trace element composition of these xenoliths suggest mixing between the two different layers of subcontinental mantle.
+The trace element composition of these xenoliths suggests mixing between the two different layers of subcontinental mantle.
 Particularly, the theory for the removal of Archaean continental lithospheric mantle below Archaean continental crust via delamination helps to explain mantle-peridotite xenoliths found in the extinct Sierra Nevada arc.
 Though there is evidence for the preservation of the Archaean lithosphere, there is controversy over the preservation of the Archaean mantle, for which the Archaean lithosphere would have been derived.

 The formation of the Archaean CLM is enigmatic.
-One early theory that komatiite melts formed the Archaean CLM does not explain how komatiites, which form in hot and deep environments, creates a reservoir that is shallow and cool.
+One early theory that komatiite melts formed the Archaean CLM does not explain how komatiites, which form in hot and deep environments, create a reservoir that is shallow and cool.
 Another model of Archaean CLM formation suggests that the CLM formed in a subduction environment in which new Archaean crust was created through slab melting.

-If the primitive mantle is the starting composition for this CLM formation event, subducting slab would be composed of TTG crust, then the removal of basaltic melt and the enrichment of the mantle wedge with felsic melts could explain the formation of the depleted Archaean subcontinental lithosphere.
+If the primitive mantle is the starting composition for this CLM formation event, the subducting slab would be composed of TTG crust, then the removal of basaltic melt and the enrichment of the mantle wedge with felsic melts could explain the formation of the depleted Archaean subcontinental lithosphere.
 For more information, see Archaean subduction.

 Phanerozoic continental lithospheric mantle

 The mechanism of arc subduction is well understood to be the location where new continental crust is formed and is presumably also the site of continental lithospheric mantle genesis.
-Firstly, hydrated oceanic crust slabs begin subducting which releases fluids (subduction zone metamorphism) to the mantle wedge above.
-Continued subduction of the slab leads to further hydration of the mantle which causes partial melting in the mantle wedge.
+Firstly, hydrated oceanic crust slabs begin subducting, which releases fluids (subduction zone metamorphism) to the mantle wedge above.
+Continued subduction of the slab leads to further hydration of the mantle, which causes partial melting in the mantle wedge.
 It is expected then that the modern continental lithospheric mantle is a former, melt-depleted mantle wedge.
-If the connection between continental crust and the continental lithospheric mantle does not exist, and rather a different Earth process formed both reservoirs, then it further complicates the mechanisms for how the Archaean subcontinental mantle formed.
+If the connection between continental crust and the continental lithospheric mantle does not exist and rather a different Earth process formed both reservoirs, then it further complicates the mechanisms for how the Archaean subcontinental mantle formed.